gary-archer/oauth.websample1/README.md

 * See the [Sample 1 Overview](https://github.com/gary-archer/oauth.blog/tree/master/public/posts/basicspa-overview.mdx) for a summary of behaviour.
 * See the [Sample 1 Details](https://github.com/gary-archer/oauth.blog/tree/master/public/posts/basicspa-execution.mdx) for further details on running the code.

-## Problem Areas

-- The initial SPA does not handle tokens in line with 2021 security recommendations and does not implement token refresh.
-- The [Updated SPA Code Sample](https://github.com/gary-archer/oauth.websample2) aims to improve upon these behaviors.

 ## Programming Languages